sanjaysampat/SanjaySwiftUI/README.md

             * onReceive - changes published, do some tasks.
             * loading list of filtered images in multiple HStacks on a screen in various sizes.
             * loading image from web URL with cache
+        * Added displaying of views from viewArray.
+We can shuffle the array.
     * Multiple SwiftUI views loading from contentView
     * JSON service with Codable protocol
         * Loading and updating JSON service response.